 Location.
-44° 5.312′ N, 74° 3.359′ W. Marker is in Tahawus, New York, in Essex County.
-Marker is on Upper Works Road (County Route 25) 9.7 miles north of Blue Ridge Road, on the right when traveling north.
+44° 4.729′ N, 74° 3.354′ W. Marker is in Tahawus, New York, in Essex County.
+Marker can be reached from Upper Works Road (County Route 25) 9.1 miles north of Blue Ridge Road.
 Touch for map.
 Marker is in this post office area: Newcomb NY 12879, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Making Iron (within shouting distance of this marker); The Money Men (within shouting distance of this marker); From Rock to Iron (within shouting distance of this marker); David Henderson (within shouting distance of this marker); Transportation (within shouting distance of this marker); Jennings Cottage (about 300 feet away, measured in a direct line); W.R.K.
-Taylor Jr. (about 300 feet away); Lazy Lodge (about 400 feet away).
+A Monumental Structure (here, next to this marker); Making Bricks (a few steps from this marker); “New” McIntyre Furnace (within shouting distance of this marker); An Iron Making Complex (within shouting distance of this marker); Heavy Construction (within shouting distance of this marker); Tahawus Clubhouse (approx. half a mile away); Adirondac (approx. half a mile away); MacNaughton Cottage (approx. half a mile away).
 Touch for a list and map of all markers in Tahawus.

 More about this marker.
 The main illustration shows positions of the iron and steel parts of the wheel house machinery when functioning 150 years ago including: